ibex-team/ibex-lib/doc/install.rst

                         ..
 Warning::

-                            The current release of Ibex is not compatible with Soplex 2.0.
+                            The current release of Ibex is compatible with Soplex 3.1.1

 --soplex-path=PATH      Set the (absolute) path of Soplex to PATH (to be used with ``--lp-lib=soplex``).
 The plugin archive contains